How Many Watts Does An 8,000 BTU Air Conditioner Use?

 Depending on the local environment, the watts per hour allocated to a central air conditioning system will vary.

-In general, central air conditioning uses between 3,000 and 3,500 watts per hour.
+Central air conditioning uses between 3,000 and 3,500 watts per hour.

 Warmer climes may have a larger range of AC watts because the air is warmer, but the home’s insulation may be more effective and better able to trap cold air, allowing the usage of a fan-only mode.